XervoIO/cli/README.md

     [?]
 Enter a project name: Lizard Locator
     [√] New project Lizard Locator created.

-You can optionally project the name with *project create*.
+You can optionally pass in the name with *project create*.

     $ modulus project create "Lizard Locator"
     Welcome to Modulus